ZebraAlgebra/portfolio-website/content/about/projects/flusim.md

 I first formulated a more general version of this problem (where population size, infecting probabilities can be tweaked) mathematically, and designed pseudocodes for exact solvers, simulations for statistics (such as {distributions / expectations / variance} of {number of infected people / end dates}).

-The related theory I used for designing the exact solver was that of Markov chain[^1], where some of the statistics can be done via such general methods - for example, expectations, variance of end dates are analyzed via **First step analysis** techniques.
+The related theory I used for designing the exact solver was that of Markov chain[^1], where some of the statistics can be done via such general methods - for example, expectations, variance of end dates are analyzed via *first step analysis* techniques.

 [^1]: This was a fun problem to work with from a mathematical viewpoint, but it was later that I learned that such model is a type of [**SI model**](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) (without the "R").